Muhammadsher/github-readme-ranking/CONTRIBUTING.md

 - Steps to reproduce
   - Be specific!
   - Share the snapshot, if possible.
-  - GitHub Readme Stats' live link
+  - GitHub Readme Ranking' live link
 - What actually happens
 - What you expected would happen
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)